 - 49 percent at fault in an accident, only 51 percent of their losses are recoverable

-In Alabama, however, the pure contributory negligence doctrine states that you cannot recover any damages if you played a role in causing the crash.
+Arkansas takes a similar approach, but Ark.
+Code Ann. § 16-64-122 bars you from seeking damages if you are 51 percent or more at fault in a crash.
+In Alabama, however, the pure contributory negligence doctrine states that you cannot recover any damages if you played a role in causing the collision.
 The Supreme Court of Alabama affirmed this in Golden v.
 McCurry (1980).

 Working with an Attorney Makes the Car Accident Claims Process Easier for You

 While it is OK and relatively common for people to manage their car accident claims on their own, it is usually a stressful, time-consuming, and complicated process.
 Working with a personal injury law firm and an attorney can make the claims process easier to navigate.
+In some cases, it also means recovering more money.

 When you have a car accident lawyer on your case, you do not have to worry about it.
 You can focus on healing and recovery while they investigate the crash, gather evidence, prove fault, and seek damages.
+Most personal injury firms provide complimentary consultations and work on contingency.
+There are no upfront costs for hiring an attorney to manage your case.

 Click to contact our personal injury lawyers today